algooner/VoiceIt2-AndroidSDK-Demo/README.md

 ## Installation

-Download a copy of VoiceItApi2AndroidSDKDemo.zip and unzip to your development folder.
+Download a copy of VoiceItApi2AndroidSDKDemo.zip then unzip to your development folder.
 Then open inside of Android Studio.
-Then locate the CHANGEME word locations with your API_KEY and API_TOKEN.
+Then locate the CHANGEME word locations and replace with your API_KEY and API_TOKEN.
 Finally, build and deploy to your Android device for learning how to use the VoiceIt Android SDK.

 ## API Calls